rea-git/Grade-Report-App/README.md

 # Student Marks Analysis Tool

-A simple Python project that reads student and course marks from CSV files and provides performance analysis.
+A simple Python project that reads student and course marks from CSV files and provides performance analysis using flask as backend and HTML(jinja2 template) as front-end.

 ## 🔧 Features
 - Reads student and course data using file handling (no external libraries)